The Minimal Wardrobe

 With these considerations you can start building your core wardrobe.
 Start with base layers, a top with pants or a skirt, a dress and leggings or tights, then add third layers and accessories.
 Also think about how these pieces work in different combinations, a tunic with skinny jeans might also pair well when partly tucked into a skirt.
 Selecting a color palate is also important.
 By choosing clothing within a specific color palate, you can ensure that all your pieces work well with each other and your accessories.

 The most important thing to remember is to have fun!
 You don't have to throw out 2/3rds of your closet right away, refining and editing your wardrobe is a process, and when done thoughtfully it can really make a difference.
 Having these guidelines in place for yourself will also make shopping a breeze, you'll find yourself happier with your purchases and well on your way to your perfect wardrobe.
-If you're ready to start shopping, start here and use code WINTER30 for 30% off!

 What is your favorite wardrobe staple?
 I'd love to hear from you in the comments below!